JakeVita/Python_MSc_Intro/README.md

  The following will be covered:

- 1: An introduction to Python
+" 1.
+An introduction to Python"
- 2: Data Types within Python
+" 2.
+Data Types within Python"
- 3: Decision Making and Iterations
+" 3: Decision Making and Iterations"
- 4: Understanding Functions
+" 4: Understanding Functions"
- 5: Exercises and Demonstrations
+" 5: Exercises and Demonstrations"